-l'Appartement à Château de Charras is an apartment on the ground floor of the Château de Charras, dating from 1722.
-With one bedroom and a sofa-bed in the living room, it is ideal for a couple seeking a romantic holiday, or for two couples or a small family.
+l'Appartement à Château de Charras is located on the ground floor of the Château de Charras, dating from 1722.
+With one en suite bedroom and a sofa-bed in the living room, it is ideal for a couple seeking a romantic holiday, or for two couples or a small family.

 The Château is set in five hectares (twelve acres) of superbly maintained grounds with an orchard, tree-lined avenues, and a large grassed area, perfect for playing, peaceful picnics or sunset strolls.
 There is a large heated swimming pool and two tennis courts.

 The chateau is steps from the village which offers a boulangerie and general store/post office.
 A number of bars and restaurants are located nearby.

 The apartment offers comfortable, well appointed period accommodation complete with a spacious unique terrace.
 The apartment's walled terrace adjoins the kitchen and has a shaded dining table and barbecue, for outdoor dining all day and through the long evenings.

 Located on the ground floor of the château, the apartment has access to the grand stone staircase and enjoys views of the impressive tree shaded courtyard.

 The recently decorated wood-panelled living area has high ceilings and is decorated with framed prints and art.
 Tall shuttered windows fill it with light during the day.
 It is well set up for an evening in with a comfortable double sofa-bed, a cupboard filled with board games, audio-visual equipment, wi-fi, and a wine cooler.
 A round dining table seats four.

 The en- suite bedroom provides a comfortable kingsize bed and ample storage space.
 The large shuttered windows offer magnificent views over the grounds and countryside.
 For the early riser, the sunrise can be seen from bed.